vncntt/rl_stuff/logs.md

 - read and wrote down some notes for survey on demonstrations

+1/9:
+finally finally back. will try to be consistent and work through some maniskill stuff now maniskill doesn't work on my mac and using colab is so jank so i rented some gpus using vast. but i haven't really worked with remote machines before and the whole process of sshing into them and then setting up the env and transferring files back took like 1 hr plus. i was stuck for too long using the wrong port.... also setting up dependencies took longer than expected. copy-pasting from the colab notebook didn't work. i just sent all the errors to claude and it fixed it.

+- worked through quickstart notebook. mostly just ran stuff and read the code.

+Next up:
+- work through creating and building environments
+- read through the sections of [User Guide Concepts](https://maniskill.readthedocs.io/en/latest/user_guide/concepts/) and write down some notes

+how to ssh into vast.ai machine:
+1. click keys icon in vast
+2. run the "direct ssh connect" command

+transferring files from vast to local (i can also just clone repo, add stuff, and push to github):
+(do this from local machine)
+1. have a file which contains the PRIVATE KEY in ~/.ssh/vast_key (idk if i need to redo this when i connect to another machine next time)
+2. chmod 600 ~/.ssh/vast_key
+3. ssh-keygen -y -f ~/.ssh/vast_key > ~/.ssh/vast_key.pub
+4. copy the public key and paste it into "add ssh key" in vast
+5. scp -P PORT_NUMBER -i ~/.ssh/vast_key -r root@ssh4.vast.ai:(PATH TO FILE IN VAST MACHINE) /Users/vincentcheng/Desktop/allcode/RL_stuff

 wait given that i know how to write environments in the RL gym, i should be able to create an env with the apple game and train an agent to solve it right?
+(spent 2 days over winter break trying to get the agent working but some stupid bug made me rage quit)